devzendo/transputer-emulator/README.md

 =========================
-To install into the default install location, you'll need to have permission to create it and write files there. e.g. on OSX/Linux:
+To install into the default install location, you'll need to have permission to create it and write files there. e.g. on macOS/Linux:
 $ sudo mkdir /opt/parachute
 Password: <enter your password, assuming you have sudo rights>
 $ sudo chown myuser:myuser /opt/parachute # e.g. Linux
-$ sudo chown myuser:staff /opt/parachute  # e.g. OSX
+$ sudo chown myuser:staff /opt/parachute  # e.g. macOS

 e.g. on Windows:
 In File Explorer, create C:\parachute and set it writable by your user account, however you do this.